Go to: VanIsle 1200 Home

 Will mechanical support be available at the controls?

 No professional mechanical support will be available at the controls.
-Some towns along the way have bike shops (Sidney, Duncan, Nanaimo, Parksville, Courtenay, Campbell River) but these shops will only be open regular hours (approximately 09:00 to 17:00 each day.
+Some towns along the way have bike shops (Sidney, Duncan, Nanaimo, Parksville, Courtenay, Campbell River, Port McNeill) but these shops will only be open regular hours (approximately 09:00 to 17:00 each day.
 There will probably be a few tools and a floor pump at the Campbell River drop-bag control.
 Make sure your bike is in excellent working order before you start the ride.
 It is advisable to replace any doubtful parts of your bike before traveling to the VanIsle 1200.
 Also, bring some basic repair tools /replacement cables, etc. with you.

 Will I be able to purchase tubes, batteries and other supplies at the controls?